alexuflexu/meet-app/README.md

 ## Feature 2: Show/Hide Event Details

+As a user,
+I should be able to show and hide event details
+So that I can see more or less information about events as needed.

 ### Scenario 1: An event element is collapsed by default
 - **Given** the user is on the main page
 - **When** the user views the list of events